-The unamortized portion of the excess of the face value of revenue bonds over the amount received from their sale (excluding accrued interest and issuance cost; see G.L. account 195.30 for issuance cost).
+The unamortized portion of the excess of the face value of revenue bonds over the amount received from their sale (excluding accrued interest and issuance cost).

 252.40 Revenue Bonds at Face Value (for M and O Purposes)

 The face value of all revenue bonds used for maintenance and operations (M and O) and not due within one year.